codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

-## Before you begin
+## Prerequisites
-* Set up integrations with the Git provider for the Hosted GitOps Runtime
+* Set up integrations with the Git provider for the Hosted GitOps Runtime:
   * GitHub
   * Bitbucket Cloud
   * Gerrit